Cannabis vs Alcohol: 10 Reasons Why Weed Is Better Than Alcohol

 When you consider that marijuana has no documented medical issues for moderate use, and is linked to zero overdose deaths, it is easy to see that weed is the better alternative.

 When you drink alcohol, you have to pay the price.
-Hangovers usually accompany a night of drinking and while many are happy to pay the price, the reason we feel so ill after too many drinks is because we have lightly poisoned and dehydrated our bodies.
+Hangovers usually accompany a night of drinking and while many are happy to pay the price, the reason we feel so ill after too many drinks is that we have lightly poisoned and dehydrated our bodies.

 Alcohol is a depressant.
-This is a fact that we all tend to forget, because it is often brought out at party time.
-But alcohol use has severe short- and long-term impacts on mood, and can promote depression and aggression.
+This is a fact that we all tend to forget because it is often brought out at party time.
+But alcohol use has severe short- and long-term impacts on mood and can promote depression and aggression.

 We have all witnessed this first-hand on a night out, our friend who becomes morose or who can’t wait to start a fight.
 With weed, there is a change in mood, but this change will never lead to a nasty bar fight or day of fighting off the blues.
 Admittedly, there is some chance of paranoia, but finding the right strain eliminates even this risk.

 With alcohol consumption comes alcohol culture, and this isn’t always so bad.
 Food and wine pairings or a quiet night trying a whiskey flight has its charms.
-But when you think about it, bar and club culture is pretty awful, and something to be avoided anyway.
+But when you think about it, bar and club culture are pretty awful, and something to be avoided anyway.

 Bringing a bunch of drunks together leads to sloppy nights, regrettable hookups, and witnessing far too many screaming breakups and vomiting sessions.
-On the contrast, most people indulging in a night of smoking weed might be found enjoying dinner, hanging with friends, or exploring different part of the city.
+On the contrast, most people indulging in a night of smoking weed might be found enjoying dinner, hanging with friends, or exploring the different parts of the city.
 With weed, you can make the social situation your own, and enjoy things without worrying about how the crowd will act.